bbauska/BI-JS-for-webdev/README.md

 In this example, we start again with i set to 1.
 The condition is again set to i less than equal to 5, and it is checked before each iteration.
 As long as i is less than or equal to 5, the code inside the loop is executed, which locks the value of i to the console.

 And after each iteration, i is incremented by 1, that is i++.
 The loop again continues until i become 6 at which point the condition will become false and the loop exists.

 Let&apos;s look at the third type of loop, that is, do-while loop.

-So the do-while loop is similar to the while loop, but it checks the condition after the executing the loop block.
+The do-while loop is similar to the while loop, but it checks the condition after the executing the loop block.

 This means that the code inside the loop will always execute at least once.
 First, let&apos;s do the same code using do-while loop, and then let&apos;s look at the difference as well.

 So we can say let i to be 1.
 And then we can say do, then a block of code, and then we can print out the value of i like this.
 And after that, we can say i++, that means incrementing the value of i.
 And then we can check the condition, let&apos;s say while, this condition is true.

-So while i is less than equal to 5, that&apos;s it.
+While i is less than equal to 5, that&apos;s it.
 Now if I click on Save, you will see that we get the same output.
 But then what is the difference between while and do-while loop?
 While they have been created in a different way.

-So to understand this, I will make the condition false.
+To understand this, I will make the condition false.
 I will say do run this code while i is greater than 5.
 And you can see that the value of i is 1.
 And when we say i is greater than 5, if I click on Save, you will see that still it prints 1 and then it checks the code.

 And then it checks the condition that i is not greater than 5, it is false, then it does not go into the next iteration, but it will execute once even if the condition is false.
 And with the case of while loop, it will definitely not print anything.

-So if we say I is greater than 5, you will see that it will not print anything.
+If we say I is greater than 5, you will see that it will not print anything.

-So that is the difference between while and do-while loop.
+That is the difference between while and do-while loop.

-So let&apos;s summarize this.
+Let&apos;s summarize this.

 Looping structures in JavaScript such as for, while, and do-while loops allow you to repeat a block of code multiple times based on a specific conditions.
 The for loop is used when you know the number of iterations in advance.

 While the while loop is suitable for indefinite iterations, the do-while loop ensures that the code block executes at least once.

-So these loops are essential for automating repetitive tasks for controlling the program flow.
+These loops are essential for automating repetitive tasks for controlling the program flow.

 In the next lesson, we will understand about functions and scope.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-16">1.16 Functions and Scope (7:50)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Hi there.
 In the previous lesson we learned about looping structures such as for while and do-while loop in JavaScript.
 Now in this lesson, we will learn about functions and scope.
 Let&apos;s get started.
 Let&apos;s talk about